chocolateflight/chocolateflight/README.md

 - 👋 Hi, I’m Marc!
 - 👀 I’m studying Business Administration and I'm interested in coding!
-- 🌱 I’m currently learning Computer Science essentials and Python with a Codecademy CareerPath
+- 🌱 I’m currently learning programming essentials and Python with Codecademy

 <!---
 chocolateflight/chocolateflight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.